HL7/eLTSS/input/pagecontent/security.md

-Please review the guidance on Security from [FHIR CORE](https://hl7.org/fhir/R4/security.html).
-This implementation guide is a starting point for further specification in the Clinical Research domain, specifically from the AdverseEvent Clinical Research Profile.
-Please provide relevant further details on use case specific security concerns when deriving from this implementation guide.
+Please review the guidance on Security from [US CORE 3.1.1](http://hl7.org/fhir/us/core/STU3.1.1/security.html).
+The noted security considerations are expected to be followed.